rtaylor777/scripts/readme.md

 File Type: Ruby script, ASCII text, with very long lines (746)
 </pre>
 # find_nmap_scripts_todo_with_port
-Sometimes you would like to list out the nmap nfs scripts that have to to with a particular port.
+Sometimes you would like to list out the nmap nse scripts that have to to with a particular port.
 <br />
 Example:<br />
 <pre>